-When two or more consecutive notes come from the exact same page number in the same source, and a full bibliography is used, and it is the first note citing that particular source:
+When two or more consecutive notes come from the exact same page number in the same source, a full bibliography is used, and it is the first note citing that particular source, refer to the following example:

 2. Ibid.